All Episodes

 I hope there's not a whole lot of overreaction.

-Uh right now, the Dow Jones Industrial Average, it was up over 200 earlier, it's at 148 up now.
+Right now, the Dow Jones Industrial Average, it was up over 200 earlier.

-So there's not really a mad dash panic in that regard.
+So there's not really a Mad Dash panic in that regard.

 I hope there isn't.